 Improve Your Chances of Getting Preapproved

-Pad your savings account.
-Financial emergencies can happen to anyone without warning.
-Saving is a sound move for your finances, but it will also make you a better loan candidate in the eyes of the lender.
-Tuck away at least three months’ worth of mortgage payments to help you address financial emergencies without going into debt.
-And if you can save up to six months’ worth of all your monthly expenses, such as your mortgage, car payment, groceries and utilities, it’s even better in the long run.
+Strive to tuck away at least three months’ worth of mortgage payments to help you cover financial emergencies without going into debt.
+If you can save up to six months of your monthly expenses, that is even better in the long run.

 More from U.S. News